awsdocs/amazon-aurora-user-guide/doc_source/Aurora.CreateInstance.md

 **Important**
 You must complete the tasks in the [Setting Up Your Environment for Amazon Aurora](CHAP_SettingUp_Aurora.md) section before you can create an Aurora DB cluster\.

 This topic describes how you can create an Aurora DB cluster using either the AWS Management Console or the AWS CLI\.
 For simple instructions on connecting to your Aurora DB cluster, see [Connecting to an Amazon Aurora DB Cluster](Aurora.Connecting.md)\.
-For a detailed guide on connecting to an Amazon Aurora DB cluster, see [RDS Aurora Connectivity](https://s3-us-west-2.amazonaws.com/jsmiley-share/Aurora/RDS+Aurora+Connectivity+Guide+-+v4.pdf)\.

 ## DB Cluster Prerequisites<a name="Aurora.CreateInstance.Prerequisites"></a>